Kibber: Administration

 The Gram Panchayat of Kibber or Kibber Gram Panchayat is a government office and local self-government body that governs the villages of Kibber Khas, Kee, Chicham, Gete and Tashigang.
 Kibber is located in the Development Block Spiti of the District Lahaul Spiti.

 Economy

 Traditionally, agriculture has been the mainstay of the economy.
 As the men were often traveling on trade to Tibet, Punjab and other parts of India, the women did the agricultural work primarily for subsistence.
 As Kibber is the base for several treks and for visits to the Kibber Wildlife Sanctuary, tourism is now part of the economy.
-Several homestays have been setup, and locals guide treks.
+Several homestays have been setup, and local guide treks.

 Agriculture

 When botanist Thomson visited Kibber in September 1847, he found terraced and irrigated fields up to 300 ft above the village.
 Barley was ready for harvest.
 Hugh Whistler, ornithologist, visited Kibber in July 1922 and observed barley and green peas in the fields.

 In 2011, an area of 389.2 ha of Kibber formed pastures for grazing.
 This amounted to 83.7% of the 465.2 ha area of the village.
 Only 11.3% of the land was used for agriculture, with 85.3% of this being irrigated.
 Barley and pulses including black peas and green peas are the major crops.
 With the opening of roads, there is a shift to cash crops.